Thales contest sparks new ways to make technology more frugal

 From 2023, the goal of Thales is to apply eco-design principles to 100% of the Group’s new products, but this ambition doesn’t stop there.
 A recent internal ‘Frugal by Design’ contest inspired engineering and technical teams to propose new ways to reduce the environmental impact of Thales’s products even further.
 Here's a quick look at the two winning projects.

-Launched by Bernhard Quendt, Thales Chief Technical Officer, and Olivier Flous, the Vice President of Engineering & Digital Transformation, the ‘Frugal by Design’ contest challenged the Group’s technical and engineering community to propose new solutions to make Thales products and services more frugal and reduce their environmental footprint.
+Launched by Bernhard Quendt, Senior Vice President, Chief Technology Officer, and Olivier Flous, Senior Vice President Engineering and Digital Transformation, the ‘Frugal by Design’ contest challenged the Group’s technical and engineering community to propose new solutions to make Thales products and services more frugal and reduce their environmental footprint.

 The participants put forward over 60 entries covering hardware, software and the tools required to support frugal product development, with the proposals being assessed against criteria including environmental impact, technical feasibility and how the solution could inspire and motivate similar propositions across the Thales technical community.